 The Early Years Foundation Stage (EYFS) applies to children from birth to the end of the Reception year.
 At Gayton Primary School, children join the Reception class in the year that they turn five.
 In partnership with parents and carers we enable the children to begin the process of becoming active learners for life.
-We endeavour to ensure that children "learn and develop well and kept healthy and safe."
-We aim to support children in their learning through "teaching and experiences that gives children the broad range of skills that provide the right foundation for good progress through school and in life."
-(Statutory Framework for the EYFS 2012)
+We promote the "teaching and learning to ensure children's 'school readiness' and gives children the broad range of knowledge and skills that provide the right foundation for good future progress through school and life."
+Statutory Framework for the Early Years Foundation Stage.
+EYFS reforms early adopter version 2020.